daudrusyadnurdin/final-project-2025/README.md

 ## NOTES:
 ✅ This application was developed as part of the final project requirement for the DA/DS Bootcamp 34 at Dibimbing.id.<br>
 ✅ The app is built using the Streamlit framework, making it easy to implement.
 Several informational sections and dashboards are included for completeness; however, **the main function of this application is to predict the level of obesity based on user-provided input parameters.**<br>
-✅ The implemented machine learning model is **XGBoost**, selected as the best-performing model with the highest prediction accuracy among all trained, tested, and evaluated candidates, while also offering high processing speed.
+✅ The implemented machine learning model is **XGBoost** (Extreme Gradient Boosting), selected as the best-performing model with the highest prediction accuracy among all trained, tested, and evaluated candidates, while also offering high processing speed.

 <br><br>
 If you have any questions (about streamlit), checkout the following addresses: [documentation](https://docs.streamlit.io) and [community